JumioServices/DV-Batch-Java/README.md

 ### Execution

-1. Name the front side of the ID with 'frontSuffix'.
-For example, 'User12345_front.jpg'.
+1. Name the doc file with customerId.
+For example, '<customer_id>.pdf'.

-2. Name the back side of the ID with 'backSuffix'.
-For example, 'User12345_back.jpg'.

-3. Name the selfie with 'faceSuffix'.
-For example, 'User12345_face.jpg'.

-4. Take 'PerformNetverify-1.0-SNAPSHOT-jar-with-dependencies.jar' and copy to the image folder (optional).
+2. Take 'DVBatch-1.0-SNAPSHOT-jar-with-dependencies.jar' and copy to the image folder (optional).

-5. Use below command to run the program.
+3. Use below command to run the program.

 ```
-$ java -jar target/PerformNetverify-1.0-SNAPSHOT-jar-with-dependencies.jar token=$API_TOKEN secret=$API_SECRET
+$ java -jar target/DVBatch-1.0-SNAPSHOT-jar-with-dependencies.jar token=$API_TOKEN secret=$API_SECRET
 ```

 ## Built With